pulumi/examples/aws-ts-oidc-provider-pulumi-cloud/README.md

 A Pulumi template to:

 - Create AWS resources for AWS OIDC (IdP + Role)
-- Create a new Pulumi Cloud ESC Environment (optional)
+- Create a new Pulumi Cloud ESC Environment

 Last update: September 2024